 - Reciprocal lounge access, subject to final agreement with individual carriers

 - Top tier recognition in respective frequent flyer programs, subject to final agreement with individual carriers

 Obviously the key here is that LATAM is no longer partnering with American, as they instead partner with Delta.
 As of today LATAM is ending their codeshare agreement with American and starting their codeshare agreement with Delta.

 LATAM will be leaving oneworld on May 1, 2020

 As of now it looks like there are no plans for LATAM to join SkyTeam.
 While Delta belongs to SkyTeam, they’ve long been deemphasizing the importance of the global alliances, rather focusing on reciprocal agreements with airlines.

 There are currently no plans for LATAM to join SkyTeam, just as there are no plans for Virgin Atlantic, Virgin Australia, and WestJet to join SkyTeam, despite their close partnerships with Delta.

 Delta owns a stake in Virgin Atlantic, but isn’t in SkyTeam

-It looks like we can expect that LATAM will continue to be in oneworld through October 1, 2020, allowing oneworld flyers to earn and redeem miles for travel on them, and also take advantage of reciprocal benefits, like lounge access, priority boarding, etc.
+LATAM will be leaving the oneworld alliance on May 1, 2020, which sure is a bummer for many oneworld flyers.
+Up until that point oneworld flyers can earn and redeem miles for travel on LATAM, and also take advantage of reciprocal benefits, like lounge access, priority boarding, etc.